radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

 0j == False
 ```

 For the above cases, you can check the `type` of object to differenciate between the two.
-If you think about it though, it would be rare to do such comparisons unless it's in a single argument conditional which we will get into later.
+If you think about it though, it would be rare to do such comparisons unless it's in a single argument conditional which would cast the expression to `bool`.
+We will get into that later.

 ```
 >>> x = True